Inhaler: Asthma

 Asthma is a condition of intermittent airway obstruction due to inflammatory processes in the lungs.
 Inhaled medications are used to calm down the inflammation present in the lungs and allow for relief of the airway obstruction.
-Common inhaled medications used for treatment of asthma are bronchodilators such as salbutamol, corticosteroids, and salmeterol.
+Common inhaled medications used for treatment of asthma include long term inhalational steroidal anti-inflammatory drugs (most commonly inhaled corticosteroids, also called ICS) and fast-relieving bronchodilators such as salbutamol (known commonly as "Ventolin") and salmeterol.
 These medications allow for patients to have relief of airway obstruction symptoms and reduced inflammation.
 If some people are unable to use inhalers, non-steroidal anti-inflammatory drugs (NSAIDs) may be used, but with caution since they may cause immunological hypersensitivity to NSAIDs, resulting in respiratory-related symptoms such as bronchospasms, acute asthma exacerbation, and severe asthma morbidity.

 Chronic obstructive pulmonary disease (COPD)

 COPD is an obstructive lung disease due to long-term damage to the airways of the lungs.
 The long-term damage leads to the inability of the airways to open properly, causing airway obstruction.
 Inhaled medications allow patients to see improvement in symptoms and better function of daily living.
 Some commonly used inhaled medications in patient's with COPD are ipratroprium, salmeterol, and corticosteroids.
+Inhalers that combine two or three different medications including inhaled corticosteroids, long-active muscarinic medications (LAMA) and long acting beta2 agonists (LABA) for treating COPD may be associated with improvements in some quality of life variables and small improvements in lung function and respiratory symptoms, however, may also be associated with an increase in the risk of pneumonia.

-Types
+Types of inhalers

 Meter-dosed inhaler (MDI)

 The most common type of inhaler is the pressurized metered-dose inhaler (MDI) which is made up of 3 standard components- a metal canister, plastic actuator, and a metering valve.
 The medication is typically stored in solution in a pressurized canister that contains a propellant or suspension.
 The MDI canister is attached to a plastic, hand-operated actuator.
 On activation, the metered-dose inhaler releases a fixed dose of medication in aerosol form through the actuator and into a patient's lungs.
 These devices require significant coordination as a person must discharge the medication at or near the same time that they inhale in order for the medication to be effective.